‘We Will Tell Them What We Did': DNC Night 3 Top Moments From Harris, Giffords, Obama

 Obama's Words in Support of Biden

-Former President Barack Obama has delivered a searing takedown of Donald Trump while presenting Joe Biden and Kamala Harris as the ones who will “lead this country out of these dark times.”
+Former President Barack Obama delivered a searing takedown of Donald Trump while presenting Biden and Harris as the ones who will “lead this country out of these dark times.”

 Obama made the case for electing his former vice president and Harris, a California senator, during a live address to the Democratic National Convention on Wednesday from the Museum of the American Revolution in Philadelphia.
 He implored people to vote, arguing American democracy is at stake.